kean/DFImageManager/README.md

 </p>
 <h1 align="center">DFImageManager</h1>

-Modern iOS framework for fetching, caching, processing, and preheating images from various sources.
+Modern iOS framework for fetching, caching, processing, displaying and preheating images from various sources.
 It uses latest advancements in iOS SDK and doesn't reinvent existing technologies.
 It provides a powerful API that will extend the capabilities of your app.

 #### Supported Resources
 - `NSURL` with **http**, **https**, **ftp**, **file**, and **data** schemes